200 Cigarettes: Plot

-Release
+Release and Reception

 The film received mostly unfavorable reviews and grossed $6.9 million in the United States.

 On Rotten Tomatoes, the film has a "rotten" approval rating of 30% based on 64 reviews, with an average rating of 4.4/10.
 The website's critics consensus reads, "[a] clumsy and scattered comedy with a poorly executed script".
 On Metacritic, the film has a score of 33 out of 100 based on reviews from 26 critics, indicating "generally unfavorable" reviews.

 Todd McCarthy of Variety called the film "dismally unfunny" and questions "if any director could have surmounted the script's limitations" and of the acting performances he says "only Garofalo and Ben Affleck manage to project any wit that cracks through the prevailing humorlessness."

 Mick LaSalle of the San Francisco Chronicle gave it a positive review, saying "200 Cigarettes doesn't have a bad scene or a false note.
 The picture is a succession of pointed little moments, nicely written by Shana Larsen and acted with comic assurance and sensitivity."